AlexBuenoL/AlexBuenoL/README.md

 ### Welcome!
 Computer Science student at Universitat Politècnica de Catalunya - FIB
-Here you can find some personal and academic projects such as compilers, keyboards generator using AI algorithms, Reinforcement learning algorithms, C++ and Java little projects, ...
+Here you can find some personal and academic projects such as C++ applications, Web applications in Java, AI models, and some other projects.

 <!--
 **AlexBuenoL/AlexBuenoL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.